 I’ve thought about how one would date or socially interact with others romantically in this current environment.
 New York City (where I live) even provided very specific sexual health tips for safety during the pandemic.
 I picture people turning the fear, or isolation into some form of fetish with masks and embracing the danger of having sex.
 I’ve always loved the plague masks of Medieval times (Fig.3) so combining them with Shunga seemed perfect.

 In America (and presumably elsewhere), there are all kinds of memes about washing your hands long enough to destroy the virus and which songs you sing to ensure you are washing them long enough.
 My wife happens to think “Father Figure” by George Michael is one of the sexiest songs to exist so I threw that reference into the title to make her happy.
 The title also plays on the book “Love in the time of Cholera” by Gabriel García Márquez.

 Safety Note: (of course having sex with someone you are not sure of their COVID status would probably cancel what protection the masks would provide).” — Jeff

 The pose of the couple in the painting is inspired on the following shunga design by Keisai Eisen (1790-1848)…

 Click HERE for more exciting modern shunga art….!!

-For more info on this “Coronavirus” piece you can contact us here….!!
+For more info on this “Coronavirus” piece you can contact the artist here….!!